For any question please contact the publication committee by sending email to email@example.com. Note the following important dates:

 IMPORTANT DATES (Midnight, US Pacific Time)

-|FINAL Paper Submission Deadline*
+| Extended Paper Submission Deadline*

 |Acceptance Notification||Dec.
-5, 2014|
+5, 2015|

 |Camera-Ready Paper Due||January 9, 2016|

 A pioneer and leading multidisciplinary conference, ISQED accepts and promotes papers related to the manufacturing, design and EDA.
 Authors are invited to submit papers in the various disciplines of high level design, circuit design (digital, analog, mixed-signal, RF), test & verification, design automation tools; processes; flows, device modeling, semiconductor technology, advance packaging, and biomedical & bioelectronic devices.
 All past Conference proceedings & Papers have been published in IEEE Xplore digital library and indexed by Scopus.